Codecademy/docs/content/sql/encyclopedia/functions-in-sql.md

 ## Arithmetic Functions

 A mathematical function executes a mathematical operation usually based on input values that are provided as arguments, and return a numeric value as the result of the operation.
-Mathematical functions operate on numeric data such as `DECIMAL`, `INTEGER`, FLOAT, REAL, SMALLINT, and TINYINT.
+Mathematical functions operate on numeric data such as `DECIMAL`, `INTEGER`, `FLOAT`, `REAL`, `SMALLINT`, and `TINYINT`.

 Some arithmetic functions are: